asorteberg/Smolder/README.md

 - Panel-mount connectors for modular wiring
 - Optional battery operation (5V USB recommended)

+In contrast to previous open-source grill controllers, the primary objective here is create a solution that is cheaper then most of the commerical options while offering full customizibility.

 ---

 ## 📦 Bill of Materials (BOM)